 “What?” he whispered, at the same time realizing she probably couldn’t hear him either.

-She tapped on the glass again, her movement made alien by the distortion of the water droplets, and then the boy understood.
+She tapped on the glass again, her movement made alien by the distortion of the water droplets, and the boy understood.
 He unlatched the window and pushed it up.
 Immediately, the roar of the storm consumed his ears.
 Rain splashed inside, and the girl came with it, crawling over the sill and coming to stand on the floor next to him.
 Worried about waking his parents, the boy quickly shut the window again.

 “Thank you,” the girl said.
 “I’m sorry for scaring you.”

 The boy couldn’t respond.
 He couldn’t stop staring at his strange visitor.
 Rainwater shed from her like a miniature version of the storm outside, spreading a wet stain over the carpet at her feet.
 Her muddy feet.
 She was still barefoot, just like she’d been in the field.